 A child support order is a legal obligation, and there are serious penalties if the non-custodial parent fails to pay.
 If your former spouse isn’t paying you the child support that was legally ordered, the law will enforce the court order and compel the non-custodial parent to pay.
-At the Law Offices of H. William Edgar, our number one goal is to protect you and your family’s rights.
-Our divorce attorneys have been practicing family law for over 20 years, and our approach has always been crafted to meet our client’s specific needs.
+At the Edgar & Dow, our number one goal is to protect you and your family’s rights.
+Our child support attorneys have been practicing family law for over 20 years, and our approach has always been crafted to meet our client’s specific needs.

 Contact our team of experienced attorneys today, and we will help you obtain the best outcome possible for your case: (888) 251-9618!

 Talk with an attorney to get help.
 Beyond getting justice for missing child support payments, your attorney’s goal is to get back payments for everything the other parent owes.
 For non-working or low-income parents, these back payments could mean the difference between financial ruin and stability.

 If the other parent fails to pay child support, there are several ways to enforce the order:

 * In contempt actions, you ask the court to enforce the order and make a finding that the other parent willfully disobeyed the court order.

 Parents who refuse to pay child support are subject to federal prosecution if their child lives out of state, if they’re missing payments exceeding $5,000 total, or the payment is past due for over a year.
 This type of violation is considered a criminal misdemeanor, so the offender can face fines and even up to 6 months in prison if convicted.